pauloschiavon/Examples/README.md

 Examples
 ========

-Some code examples and personal studies
+Some examples of ruby code and personal studies!